Short film: Modern era

+Some commentators draw parallels between the brevity of the earliest films by the Lumière brothers, limited to approximately 46 seconds by the physical constraints of film reels, and the proliferation of ultra-short digital narratives (such as duanju-style micro-fictions) in the mobile age.

 Short films are a typical first stage for new filmmakers, but professional actors and crews often still choose to create short films as an alternative form of expression.
 Amateur filmmaking has grown in popularity as equipment has become more accessible.

 The lower production costs of short films often mean that short films can cover alternative subject matter as compared to higher budget feature films.
 Similarly, unconventional filmmaking techniques such as Pixilation or narratives that are told without dialogue, are more often seen in short films than features.

 Tropfest claims to be the world's largest short film festival.
 Tropfest now takes place in Australia (its birthplace), Arabia, the US and elsewhere.
 Originating in 1993, Tropfest is often credited as being at least partially responsible for the recent popularity of short films internationally.
 Also Couch Fest Films, part of Shnit Worldwide Filmfestival, claimed to be the world's largest single-day short film festival.

 Among the oldest film festivals dedicated to short films are Clermont-Ferrand International Short Film Festival, France (since 1979), Tampere Film Festival, Finland (since 1969) and International Short Film Festival Oberhausen, Germany (since 1954).
-All of them are still considered the most important short film festival in the world to date.
+All of them are still considered the most important short film festivals in the world to date.

-Short Film Conference (SFC) has been in existence since 1970 as a non-profit organization to unite the global short film community.
-Its network consists of hundreds of members representing over 40 countries from all over the globe.
-SFC’s activities range from organizing industry events and the annual conference to monitoring and researching the short film industry, informing its professionals & lobbying for the rights of short films and their creators.
-The Short Film Conference’s Code of Ethics offers guidelines for short film festivals to consider.

-Short shorts

-Very short films, often referred to as "short shorts", are sometimes considered in a category of their own.
-The International Festival of Very Shorts, based in Paris, only shows movies less than three minutes long.
-Filminute, the international one-minute film festival, has presented and promoted a collection of one-minute films across multiple media since September 2006.